NHL All-Star Skills Competition: Skills challenge relay

 Two groups of each team participate: one-timers having left-hand shooters in one group and right-hand shooters in another.

 Winners

 Skills Conference winner

 In 2009, there was no score kept.

 In 2016, the winning conference was given the choice of whether to play the first or second mini-game in the All-Star Game the next day.
 In 2017, the winning division was given the choice of which opponent to play first in the All-Star Game.

-In 2018, even though there were four divisions, the competition focused on individual player and no score was kept.
+In 2018, even though there were four divisions, the competition focused on individual players, and no score was kept.